Mereb River: Course

 According to the Statistical Abstract of Ethiopia for 1967/68, the Mereb River is 440 km long.
 The Ethiopian Ministry of Water Resources reports its Ethiopian catchment area as 5700 km², with an annual runoff of 0.26 billion cubic meters.
 Other sources talking about a catchment of 21000 km² to 44000 km² over all, and a discharge of 21.6 m³/s in average over the year, and 870 m³/s in peaks.
 Its headwaters rise south-west of Asmara in central Eritrea.
 It flows south, bordering Ethiopia, then west through western Eritrea to reach the Sudanese plains near Kassala.
-Unlike the Setit or Takazze rivers, which flow out of Ethiopia and also forms a natural border with Eritrea, the waters of the Mareb do usually not reach the Nile but dissipate in the sands of the eastern Sudanese plains.
+Unlike the Setit or Takazze rivers, which flow out of Ethiopia and also forms a natural border with Eritrea, the waters of the Mareb do not usually reach the Nile but dissipate in the sands of the eastern Sudanese plains, forming an inland delta.

 The Mareb is dry for much of the year, but like the Takazze is subject to sudden floods during the rainy season; only the left bank of the upper course of the Mareb is in Ethiopian territory.
 Its main tributaries are the Obel River on the right bank (in Eritrea) and the Sarana, Balasa, Mai Shawesh, and 'Engweya Rivers on the left (in Ethiopia).